Early Life

-Stephen Frank Mandel Jr. was born on March 12, 1956, and grew up in Darien, Connecticut.
-He attended Phillips Exeter Academy and graduated in 1974.
-He then pursued a Bachelor of Arts in government at Dartmouth College, graduating in 1978, and was a member of the Psi Upsilon fraternity.
-Mandel later earned an MBA from Harvard University.
+Stephen Frank Mandel Jr. was born on March 12, 1956, in Darien, Connecticut.
+He graduated from Phillips Exeter Academy in 1974.
+He then attended Dartmouth College, where he earned a Bachelor of Arts degree in government in 1978.
+Mandel also holds an MBA from Harvard University, which he completed in 1982.

 Rise to Success